|

 Turn it around and force water back through the jet.

 This can often remove enough debris to get the jet to turn.
-Feel

-the freedom of spin by holding the jet on in hand and
+Feel the freedom of spin by holding the jet on in hand and

 spin the nozzle.
-The nozzle should continue to spin after you
+The nozzle should continue to spin after

-face forcefully counterclockwise until it clicks.
+face counterclockwise until it clicks and unscrew them.
 Then

 Pull the jet straight out.